kmbrlygl/kmbrlygl.github.io/_posts/2017-01-09-alltogether.markdown

 - What cause confusion (i.e. using legends, the different connotations of words and labels I set up)

 # Visual Design and Iterations
 With my apps functionalities validated by my user testing, I was ready to dive into designing the app with some confidence.
-I put together a style tile conveying my app’s aesthetics through color, type, and graphic stylings and applied to to my interface.
+I put together a style tile conveying my app’s aesthetics through color, type, and graphic stylings and applied to my interface.

 [comment]: # ![All Together style tile](/assets/allt_style_tile.png)